sgauthamr2001/RISC-V_Bit_Manip/README.md

 ### Bit-Manipulation Extensions

 <div align="justify"> The bit manipulation extension comprises of several extensions to the conventional RISC-V architecture, which enables to reduce the code size (each instruction needs to be written using several RV32/64 instructions), also provide improvement on terms of performance and energy.
-Bit manipulation involves performing operations like shifting, counting etc. on the bits to obtain information or transform them to some apllication usable format.
+Bit manipulation involves performing operations like shifting, counting etc. on the bits to obtain information or transform them to some application usable format.
 A wide range of applications are benefitted including error control codes, data compression to address generation for memory accesses.
 Through this project the RISC-V Bit Manipulation Extension (both RV32/64) has been implemented in Bluespec System Verilog and verified using Python3 (cocotb) in accordance to the specification document.
 There are four sets of extensions freezed by RISC-V international which have been implemented and they include:  </div>

 - Zba, Extensions to accelerate address transalation for accessing basic array types.
 - Zbb, Extnesions to perform basic bit manipulation operations like logical with negate, counting, rotate etc.